Microlensing Black Hole Shadows: Summary

 \section{Summary}

-In this paper, we have presented a formulation of the potential phenomena of microlensing of directly imaged shadows which can potentially be detectable in a near-future EHT-like VLBI placed in space.
+We have presented a formulation of the phenomenology of microlensing via observing directly imaged shadows which are potentially detectable in a near-future EHT-like VLBI placed in space.
 We found an exact analytic expression of the shift in the center and the radial profile of the microlensed shadow.
 The shift in the center, magnification in the average size, and the asymmetry in shape (defined as the standard deviation in the radial measurements along various position angles) are the key signals imprinted on a microlensed shadow.
-The maximum average radius of the microlensed shadow could reach up to $3R/2$, and the maximum asymmetry can be $R/8\sqrt{2}$.
+The maximum average radius of the microlensed shadow could reach up to $3R/2$, and the corresponding maximum asymmetry would be $R/8\sqrt{2}$.

-In the case of the microlensed shadow of Sgr~A$^*$, the maximum average radius can be 36.535 $\mu$as, and the maximum asymmetry can reach up to 2.152~$\mu$as.
-We presented a range of parameter space of lenses that can be probed with the phenomena of microlensing via future baselines in space.
+In the case of the microlensed shadow of Sgr~A$^*$, we find that the maximum average radius is 36.535 $\mu$as, and the maximum asymmetry can reach up to 2.152~$\mu$as.
+We presented a range of the parameter space of lenses that can be probed with the phenomena of microlensing via future baselines in space.
 The event rate for future baselines at the Moon and L$_2$ is found to be $1.4\times10^{-3}~\textrm{yr}^{-1}$ for lenses of mass $\sim~M_\odot$ in the stellar component.
-Therefore, observing the microlensing effect due to such lenses will always be rare.
-However, microlensing black hole shadows with the future expansion of EHT will open up exciting possibilities for probing the existence and properties of compact objects in the mass range of $10^{-6} - 10^{4}~M_\odot $ near the galactic center.
+Therefore, observing the microlensing effect due to such lenses will always be a rare effect.
+However the signal would be boosted by an anticipated cluster of stellar mass black holes around the galactic center that would enable us to detect the effect of microlensing in the shadow of Sgr~A$^*$.